How to Choose the Best Hiking Boots for Women

 The midsole, a layer just above the outsole, helps to protect your feet, and a boot’s insole helps provide support.
 If you’re focused on speed, you might want your insole to be flexible.
 However, if you’re carrying a heavy backpack or hiking for many miles, you may want added stability from a stiff insole or midsole.
 When hiking in rugged terrain, your arches can get tired and sore from stepping on rocks and roots, and a stiffer midsole helps prevent this fatigue.

 The right arch support can also depend on your specific foot shape.
 If you have flat feet or collapsing arches, you’ll want to pay special attention to the hiking shoe’s arch support.
+If you feel pain in your feet there are hiking boots that can help with plantar fasciitis that will give you the support you need.

 Hands up if you’ve experienced that *SQUIDGE* feeling of walking in wet shoes. 🙋♀️